corndel-ai/ai6_workshop-2/risk_register.md

 > 💡 **Tip:**
 > A strong risk register is concise, living, and transparent.
 > If a stakeholder can glance at it and understand your project’s health in 30 seconds, you’ve succeeded.

+---
+Improvement ideas

+Adopt the table above and add a simple risk_score = likelihood * impact calculation.